Read your latest personalised notifications

 Your abstract, session slides or electronic poster will be published in:

-This category will become available as soon as abstract results are announced (End February) - all submitters of accepted abstracts under these categories will receive instructions on how to benefit from this special fee.
+This category will become available as soon as abstract results are announced (End February) - all submitters of accepted abstracts under these categories will receive instructions on how to benefit from the special fee.

 N.B: Abstracts submitted in the wrong category at the time of the submission will be reclassified by the scientific programme committee during the reviewing period.